 I have always been a fan of director John Landis.
 I will never forget the day I saw for the first time his great horror film An American Werewolf in London — the film’s mixture of horror homage, social satire, and plain old-fashioned thrills and chills still amazes me almost forty years after its initial theatrical run.

-Without any digital effects, Landis managed not only to be respectful to the conventions of the horror genre, but he also revitalized the genre with the film’s awesome set-pieces, especially the much-talked about werewolf transformations — Rick Baker’s (Videodrome and Starman) Oscar-winning make-up work in the film has never been equaled, or surpassed (well, Joe Dante’s The Howling came pretty close!).
+Without any digital effects, Landis managed not only to be respectful to the conventions of the horror genre, but he also revitalized the genre with the film’s awesome set-pieces, especially the much-talked about werewolf transformations — Rick Baker’s (Videodrome and Starman) Oscar-winning make-up work in the film has never been surpassed (well, Joe Dante’s The Howling came pretty close!).

 Although An American Werewolf in London initially gave me some terrible nightmares, I’ve discovered via multiple viewings that this isn’t really a horror movie, but a comedy of sorts — a clever spoof of Universal’s 1941 classic The Wolfman.